Okay so here it is … my story so far.

 I managed to get some of the music used in radio commercials, for online slot machines, low key media projects, computer games and one of the tracks, Just Another Wibbly Bibbly, has been used as the theme for a roller-coaster.
 On top of all that I managed to get myself a pretty profitable teaching career with all kinds of guitar players coming to me for lessons.
 I was getting asked to play in a variety of bands, occasional studio sessions and have even found myself playing in a theatre production.
 To top it all the British guitar manufacturer ‘Vintage’ asked me to endorse their guitars.
 My reputation was building.

 Spurred on by the positive reaction to my first album I decided to make another.
 This time with vocals.
 This was for two reasons.
 Firstly, you know how when you get so used to hearing a successful instrumental artist perform it kind of feels weird or even awkward if they start singing something?
 Well, I figured I need to get the singing thing in before people really start to associate me with just the guitar.
 Secondly, I had so much to say that needed words.
 So out came The Horne Supremacy which I realised as two ‘sides’ in 2007 and 2009.
 I figured that like when we all bought LPs each side was like a separate journey which we can no longer experience since the invention of the CD so if I separated them in time it would give the same vibe (there wasn’t supposed to be that much gap in time between the two sides but my wife and I had a couple of kids in between).
 Fortunately, people took well to my vocals and the album went down well with the fans that I had.
 So onto make a third I thought.
 It took me a while but managed to get Rock n Roll Ltd released in 2014.
-By then I was starting to get the hang of this recording and producing thing and now in 2020 I’m in the middle of making my next release.
-Watch this space for news on that.
+By then I was starting to get the hang of this recording and producing thing and now in 2021 I’ve got a new release out on 18th June – my first single!
+And yes, there will be more to come later this year.
+Watch this space.

 I currently spend most of my time playing shows when I can, playing sessions when they come up and managing a hectic guitar teaching schedule.
 But my main occupation is still trying to satisfy that music that keeps filling my head and won’t go away – I’m happy to say!